eclizs/AOL_DS/README.md

-Input a new slang word [Must be more than 1 characters and contains no space]: d Input a new slang word [Must be more than 1 characters and contains no space]: d a Input a new slang word [Must be more than 1 characters and contains no space]: da Input a new slang word description [Must be more than 2 words]: The Input a new slang word description [Must be more than 2 words]: The word the
+Input a new slang word [Must be more than 1 characters and contains no space]: d\n Input a new slang word [Must be more than 1 characters and contains no space]: d a\n Input a new slang word [Must be more than 1 characters and contains no space]: da\n Input a new slang word description [Must be more than 2 words]: The\n Input a new slang word description [Must be more than 2 words]: The word the\n

-Successfully released new slang word.
+Successfully released new slang word.\n
-Press enter to continue...
+Press enter to continue...\n

-o	If the slang word already exists in the Trie, then update the description with the new description.
+o	If the slang word already exists in the Trie, then update the description with the new description.\n

-Input a new slang word [Must be more than 1 characters and contains no space]: da Input a new slang word description [Must be more than 2 words]: Same meaning as word “the”
+Input a new slang word [Must be more than 1 characters and contains no space]: da\n Input a new slang word description [Must be more than 2 words]: Same meaning as word “the”\n

-Successfully updated a slang word.
+Successfully updated a slang word.\n
-Press enter to continue...
+Press enter to continue...\n

 •	If user choose menu 2 (“Search a slang word”), then the program will:\n o	Ask the user to input the slang word that want to be searched.
-Validate that the slang word must be more than 1 character and contains no space. o	Search the input word in the Trie data structure. o	If there is no such word, please show empty message for the user and go back to main menu.
+Validate that the slang word must be more than 1 character and contains no space.\n o	Search the input word in the Trie data structure.\n o	If there is no such word, please show empty message for the user and go back to main menu.\n

-Input a slang word to be searched [Must be more than 1 characters and contains no space]: de
+Input a slang word to be searched [Must be more than 1 characters and contains no space]: de\n

-There is no word “de” in the dictionary.
+There is no word “de” in the dictionary.\n
-Press enter to continue...
+Press enter to continue...\n

 o	If there is such word, please show the word along with its description.\n

-Input a slang word to be searched [Must be more than 1 characters and contains no space]: d Input a slang word to be searched [Must be more than 1 characters and contains no space]: d a Input a slang word to be searched [Must be more than 1 characters and contains no space]: da
+Input a slang word to be searched [Must be more than 1 characters and contains no space]: d\n Input a slang word to be searched [Must be more than 1 characters and contains no space]: d a\n Input a slang word to be searched [Must be more than 1 characters and contains no space]: da\n

-Slang word  : da
+Slang word  : da\n
-Description : Same meaning as word “the”
+Description : Same meaning as word “the”\n

-Press enter to continue...
+Press enter to continue...\n

-•	If user choose menu 3 (“View all slang words starting with a certain prefix word”), then the program will: o	Ask the user to input the prefix word that want to be searched. o	Search the input word in the Trie data structure. o	If there is no such word, please show empty message for the user.
+•	If user choose menu 3 (“View all slang words starting with a certain prefix word”), then the program will:\n o	Ask the user to input the prefix word that want to be searched. \n o	Search the input word in the Trie data structure.\n o	If there is no such word, please show empty message for the user.\n

-Input a prefix to be searched: de
+Input a prefix to be searched: de\n

-There is no prefix “de” in the dictionary.
+There is no prefix “de” in the dictionary.\n
-Press enter to continue...
+Press enter to continue...\n

-o	If there is such word, please show the list of words in the dictionary that starts with the prefix word in lexicographical order.
+o	If there is such word, please show the list of words in the dictionary that starts with the prefix word in lexicographical order.\n

-Input a prefix to be searched: da
+Input a prefix to be searched: da\n

-Words starts with “da”:
+Words starts with “da”:\n
 1. da
 2. dadan
 3. daijobu
 4. dawg
 5. dazz

-Press enter to continue...
+Press enter to continue...\n

-•	If user choose menu 4 (“View all slang words”), then the program will: o	If there is no word yet in the dictionary, please show empty message for the user.
+•	If user choose menu 4 (“View all slang words”), then the program will:\n o	If there is no word yet in the dictionary, please show empty message for the user.\n

-There is no slang word yet in the dictionary.
+There is no slang word yet in the dictionary.\n
-Press enter to continue...
+Press enter to continue...\n

-o	Else, please show the list of all words in the dictionary in lexicographical order.
+o	Else, please show the list of all words in the dictionary in lexicographical order.\n

-List of all slang words in the dictionary:
+List of all slang words in the dictionary:\n
 1. da
 2. dadan
 3. daijobu